Has it been difficult for you to find volunteers for your research?

 Please call or email us for a consultation.
 If you already have IRB approval that includes use of RSVP, feel free to fill out a study request form and send that and your current IRB approval to us for review.

-You will need UCLA IRB approval to use this Core service.
-The approval may come from any UCLA IRB committee.
+You will need IRB approval to use this Core service.

 Regulatory requirements can be overwhelming and daunting, and regulatory delays can affect study start-up.
 We aim to minimize this.